 Are employers required to have a written or oral policy on workplace smoking in Florida?

-Florida employers must develop and enforce a policy prohibiting smoking in the workplace, including posting "no smoking" signs to increase awareness.
+Florida employers must develop and enforce a policy prohibiting smoking in the workplace.
+Employers may post "no smoking" signs to increase awareness.

 Does Florida provide employees with protection from smoking-related discrimination?